U.S. pauses some cooperation with Guatemala over ouster of anti-graft fighter

-WASHINGTON, July 27 (Reuters) - The United States said on Tuesday it is pausing some cooperation with Guatemala's criminal prosecutor after the ouster last week of the head of a prosecution unit charged with fighting corruption.
+WASHINGTON (Reuters) -The United States said on Tuesday it was pausing some cooperation with Guatemala’s criminal prosecutor after last week’s ouster of the head of an anti-corruption prosecution unit.

-U.S. State Department spokeswoman Jalina Porter told reporters on Tuesday that the United States was pausing programmatic cooperation with the Public Ministry, which is responsible for the prosecution of criminal cases.
+U.S. State Department spokeswoman Jalina Porter told reporters on Tuesday the change affects “programmatic cooperation with the Public Ministry,” which is responsible for the prosecution of criminal cases.

-Guatemala's Attorney General Maria Porras removed anti-graft fighter Juan Francisco Sandoval from his post as the head of Special Prosecutor's Office Against Impunity (FECI).
-The office was originally created to tackle investigations spearheaded by the U.N.-backed International Commission Against Impunity in Guatemala (CICIG) but was ousted from the country in 2019. read more
+Guatemala’s Attorney General Maria Porras removed anti-graft fighter Juan Francisco Sandoval as head of the Special Prosecutor’s Office Against Impunity (FECI).
+The office was originally created to tackle investigations spearheaded by the United Nations-backed International Commission Against Impunity in Guatemala (CICIG) but was ousted from the country in 2019.

 The United States was a vocal supporter of Sandoval’s work, which included investigating and litigating cases against former officials, presidents and business leaders in Guatemala.
 The State Department declared him an “anti-corruption champion” in a February award.